 Playing Dungeons and Dragons is something I enjoyed as a child.
 I named my Twitter findingenvirons.
 My WordPress is findingenvirons1.
 The name findingenvirons is two words, finding environs.
 The first initial of each of the two words combined is Fe, the designation for iron.
 But that isn’t the reason.

 The idea of finding environs refers to mapping.
 I had a basic nineteen-eighties edition of the game Dungeons and Dragons.
 As a matter of fact, naming game characters is part of the game, but that’s not the reason for findingenvirons, instead of my actual name or the name of my organization.
 The reason is that in 1987, the game company TSR, Inc, published the volume In Search of Adventure, by Aaron Allston.
 It was culled from game dungeons that had preceded and remade into an expanded game format for the purpose of playing Dungeons and Dragons.
 It was fascinating.

 In Search of Adventure was about going from the town of Threshold to the city of Specularum.
-The way through the wilderness between the two dominions was threefold, and fraught with peril.
-In Threshold there was a merchant named Clifton Caldwell.
-He had a small castle controlled by monster goblins, and that was an example for the game.
+The way through the wilderness between the two dominions was threefold and fraught with peril.
+In Threshold, there was a merchant named Clifton Caldwell.
+He had a small castle controlled by monster goblins, an example of the game.
 Meeting the goblins there was the game.

-Another possibility for game play was going to the desert to play in a sand city, which was elaborate and dangerous.
-The sand city was the long way around between Threshold and Specularum.
-It was a complex city in the desert, and many hazards were contained within.
+Another possibility for gameplay was going to the desert to play in a sand city, which was elaborate and dangerous.
+The sand city was a long way around between Threshold and Specularum.
+It was a complex city in the desert, with many hazards.
 It provided many hours of play.

 These adventures were all in the context of playing Dungeons and Dragons.